tarynelise/nextJS-portfolio/posts/moving-my-site-from-gatsby-to-nextjs.md

 ### Link tags

-This is not a major issue but something I wanted to flag as different between these two.
+This is not a major issue but something I found an interesting difference between these two.

 In Gatsby.JS when you're creating an internal link you want to use the built-in <Link> component, with the `navigate` function which is used for programmatic navigation.
 You import the link component at the top of the file and then use it like this: